algolia/instantsearch-labs/README.md

 ## How To Contribute

 We welcome all contributors, from casual to regular.
-If you made an awesome experimentations using our InstantSearch librairies, [read our CONTRIBUTING guide](CONTRIBUTING.md) to know how to add it here.
+If you made an awesome experiment using any of our InstantSearch librairies, [read our CONTRIBUTING guide](CONTRIBUTING.md) to know how to add it here.

 ## InstantSearch projects